Login

 Frank Cetera — President

-Frank is a NYS Senior Business Advisor at the Onondaga Small Business Development Center specializing in cooperative enterprises and employee ownership.
+Frank is the Business Transfers Program Director at The Democracy at Work Institute, where he a specializes in cooperative enterprise and employee ownership.
 Frank is a Westside Delegate to Citywide TNT (Tomorrow’s Neighborhoods Today), cofounded the Bitternut Collective Urban Homesteading co-op on the Near Westside, and has more than 10 years’ experience leading Coop Fed’s board.
 He has Masters degrees in Forestry and Sustainable Systems from SUNY ESF and Slippery Rock University of Pennsylvania.

 Moise Laub — Vice President